kingsdigitallab/alice-thornton/frontend/posts/blog/2024-06-18-alice-thornton-picnic.md

 ## Health and Herbal Remedies in the 17th Century

-There were two opportunities to meet and hear from our Project Prinicpal Investigator, Cordelia Beattie and Postdoctoral Researcher, Jo Edge.
-They introduced the Alice Thornton’s Books Project and gave a short talk on Thornton’s use of herbal remedies and the medicines she used to treat herself and her family members.
-Audiences asked questions, and were given an overview of the forthcoming digital edition and how to use it.
+There were two opportunities to meet and hear from Cordelia Beattie Jo Edge.
+Cordelia introduced the Alice Thornton’s Books Project and Jo gave a short talk on Thornton and food and herbal remedies.
+Audiences asked questions, including about the forthcoming digital edition.

 ## 'Poisons and Poultices' - A Guided Walk